-When you construct a pattern for a structural search you are basically writing a script.
-To simplify your scripting process, WebStorm offers you a list of predefined search templates that you can use as prototypes for your search pattern.
+When you construct a template for a structural search you are basically writing a script.
+To simplify your scripting process, WebStorm offers you a list of predefined search templates that you can use as prototypes for your search template.

 On how to access the list of the existing search and replace templates, see the structural search and replace section.